Porter Airlines: Organization

+Porter Airlines is majority owned by Porter Aviation Holdings.
 In 2009, Porter's institutional investors include EdgeStone Capital Partners, Borealis Infrastructure, GE Asset Management Incorporated and Dancap Private Equity Inc. In 2013, Porter's investors are listed as EdgeStone Capital Partners, OMERS Strategic Investments, GE Asset Management Incorporated and Dancap Private Equity Inc.

-The then REGCO Holdings purchased the Toronto island airport assets of City Centre Aviation Ltd in 2005.
+The then REGCO Holdings purchased the Toronto Island Airport assets of City Centre Aviation Ltd in 2005.
 This included the terminal used by Air Canada's Jazz airline, which at the time operated daily flights to Ottawa from the airport.
-On February 15, 2006, Air Canada had announced that its contract to operate its Jazz airline service out of the REGCO terminal at the airport had been terminated.
-On February 27, 2006, REGCO was able to evict Air Canada Jazz from the publicly owned airport.
+On February 15, 2006, Air Canada had announced that its contract to operate its Jazz airline service out of the terminal at the airport had been terminated.
+On February 27, 2006, REGCO was able to evict Jazz from the airport.
 Air Canada took the case to court but lost an Ontario Superior Court ruling.
-REGCO's fully owned subsidiary 'City Centre Aviation' (now Porter FBO) then commenced renovations of the terminal building to serve Porter Airlines, which started flights in October 2006.
-Porter FBO operates the terminal along with fuel and other services.
+REGCO's fully owned subsidiary 'City Centre Aviation' (later Porter FBO) then commenced renovations of the terminal building to serve Porter Airlines, which started flights in October 2006.

-A new subsidiary, City Centre Terminal Corp., was set up in 2009 to manage Porter's new terminal at the Toronto island airport.
+A new subsidiary, City Centre Terminal Corp., was set up in 2009 to manage Porter's new terminal at the island airport.
 The new terminal's cost of construction was estimated at million.
 The first half of the new terminal opened on March 7, 2010.
 The terminal was completed in early 2011.
-The new terminal has ten gates, two lounges, check-in and security areas, and food outlets.
+The new terminal has eleven gates, two lounges, check-in and security areas, and food outlets.

 The airline's mascot is a stylised raccoon named "Mr. Porter".
 The raccoon appears in Porter newspaper ads.
 Porter also advertises on radio, using an announcer.
 The design of staff uniforms is based on 1960s standards of airline fashion.
 Porter has 933 employees as of March 31, 2010.